hacknlove/orgasmoproject/create-orgasmo/empty/drivers/README.md

 ### driver's methods

-The route of the file determines the place of the method on the drivers' tree.
+The route of the file determines the place of the method on the driver' tree.

-For instance, the default export of the file `drivers/my-driver/foo/bar/buz.export.ts`
+For instance, the default export of the file `driver/my-driver/foo/bar/buz.export.ts`
 defines the method `foo.bar.buz` for the driver `my-driver`

 #### Minimum Required methods